What Causes Positional Vertigo – Understanding Inner Ear Dysfunction

 >What Causes Positional Vertigo

 Positional vertigo is more than simple dizziness.
-It is caused by changes in the inner ear, where tiny calcium crystals (otoconia) can shift and trigger spinning sensations, imbalance, or nausea.
+It is usually caused by changes in the inner ear, where tiny calcium crystals (otoconia) move out of place and trigger spinning sensations, imbalance, or nausea.

-This guide explains the most common causes of positional vertigo and how understanding them can help manage symptoms effectively.
+This guide explains the most important causes of positional vertigo, why they happen, what triggers symptoms, and how understanding the root cause can help you manage dizziness more effectively.

 Table of Contents